B-Team-Organisation/Fantasy-Chess/documentation/Writerside/topics/Authentication.md

 # Authentication

 > Within the scope of the MVP, Player's identities are not yet properly secured.
 They are authenticated once registered
 > but the current implementation does not do authentication when requesting a token.
-This NEEDS to be address for proper
+This NEEDS to be addressed for proper
 > production deployment.
 {style="warning"}